jacobrosenthal/cmsis-dsp-sys/README.md

 Rust.. is.. complicated.
 Its very difficult or impossible to script any of this because cargo pollutes no_std builds.
 [1](https://github.com/rust-lang/cargo/issues/2589) [2](https://github.com/rust-lang/cargo/issues/2644) [3](https://github.com/rust-lang/cargo/issues/4866) [4](https://github.com/rust-lang/cargo/issues/6571)

 Git.. is also.. complicated.
-The [git archive command doesnt store appear to store git lfs files for releases](https://github.com/isaacs/github/issues/1392) so we cant just wget the CMSIS release archive.
-Instead you must use git clone with git lfs installed.
+The [git archive command doesnt appear to store git lfs files for releases](https://github.com/isaacs/github/issues/1392) so we cant just wget the CMSIS release archive.
+Instead you must use git clone with git lfs installed and then provide it as a CMSIS_PATH variable.

 Cross compiling.. is also.. complicated.
-You must have a cross compile toolchain and provide it as a sysroot variable.
-Install a toolchain as described in the rust embedded book [like arm-none-eabi-gcc for macosx here](https://rust-embedded.github.io/book/intro/install.html).
-If successful you should be able to find your sysroot:
+You must have a cross compile toolchain and provide it as a SYSROOT_PATH variable.
+Presumably you already installed a toolchain as described in the rust embedded book [like arm-none-eabi-gcc for macosx here](https://rust-embedded.github.io/book/intro/install.html).
+If successful you should be able to find your sysroot like:
 ```
 $ arm-none-eabi-gcc -print-sysroot
 /usr/local/Cellar/gcc-arm-none-eabi/20180627/bin/../arm-none-eabi